lyulab/benchmarking-af3/out_of_sample/README.md

 Instructions for downloading this database using the provided Perl script are available [here](https://aideepmed.com/BioLiP/weekly.html).
 Note that the script retrieves both the _redundant_ and _non-redundant_ datasets, where the non-redundant set is “a subset of the redundant dataset by protein sequence clustering at 90% sequence identity” ([BioLiP website](https://aideepmed.com/BioLiP/weekly.html)).
 For our dataset curation, we use the full redundant dataset.
 Because the Perl script downloads both versions, we remove the non-redundant protein and ligand directories after download, then rename the remaining directories to `protein` and `ligand` within the automatically generated `BioLiP_updated_set` folder.

 Although this workflow provides an end-to-end process for dataset curation and initial benchmarking, we are unable to distribute the full dataset in this repository.
 Instead, we include demo CSV files and sample experimental structures organized to mirror the BioLiP directory structure.
+We also include a sample set of AF3 outputs only containing the top-ranked mmcif files.

 ### ⚙️ Environment Setup